 DuPont Women Lawyers’ Network – The DuPont Women Lawyers’ Network (the “DWLN”) is an organization designed to promote the advancement, recognition and visibility of women in DuPont’s Primary Law Firms.
 Morris James attorneys frequently attend DWLN events, are active in its initiatives and benefit greatly from its programs.

-Delaware State Bar Association Multicultural Judges and Lawyers Section Leadership Award – Charles Toliver (2014) and Thomas Hanson (2011) were recognized for their leadership and ongoing contributions to promote diversity in the bar.
+Delaware State Bar Association Multicultural Judges and Lawyers Section Leadership Award – Charles Toliver (2014) was recognized for leadership and ongoing contributions to promote diversity in the bar.

 DuPont Themis Award – In 2006, Mary Culley received the prestigious Themis Award recognizing her achievements in the legal profession and contributions to the pro bono efforts in the Delaware Bar.